-Kay Van Norman is an internationally known writer, speaker and wellness business development consultant.
-She directed the Keiser Institute on Aging for three years, and currently serves on both the International Council on Active Aging and American Senior Fitness Association boards.
+Kay directed the Keiser Institute on Aging for three years, and currently serves on both the International Council on Active Aging and American Senior Fitness Association boards.
 She`s written two books, several chapters and scores of journal articles on aging well, and her healthy aging resources won a Best Practices Award from the National Council on Aging.
-Kay entered the Asian market in 2011, when her latest book, Exercise and Wellness for Older Adults, was translated into Chinese, and she gave a keynote address for the 2012 International Institute for Physical Education Conference in Bangkok, Thailand.
+Kay’s international influence includes speaking in Asia and abroad, co-writing a chapter on ageism for a book published by the Global Economic Forum, and a Chinese translation of her latest book, Exercise and Wellness for Older Adults.

-Kay is well known for her ability to translate research from multiple disciplines into actionable tools and innovative solutions for varied audiences.
-As Director of the Keiser Institute on Aging (KIOA) she worked with world renowned researchers, industry leaders, and practitioners to build bridges between gerontology, senior housing, fitness and older adult wellness, and crafted broad based collaborative initiatives.
-One such effort, KIOA`s comprehensive 6-week Fall Prevention Campaign, was implemented in over 1000 diverse sites around the world.
+In addition, as Director of the Keiser Institute on Aging (KIOA) Kay worked with world renowned researchers, industry leaders, and practitioners in gerontology, senior housing, and fitness to translate research from multiple disciplines into collaborative wellness initiatives.
+One such effort, KIOA`s six-week Fall Prevention Campaign, was implemented in over 1000 diverse sites around the world.

 Kay`s Topics Include:

 - Running with Scissors.
 A humorous but thought provoking look at why we often have great intentions for improving health, yet have a noticeable gap between intentions and actions.
 This session explores how media images, social programs, cultural myths, and personal experiences weave a subconscious aging story that impacts health beliefs, behaviors and outcomes.
 It also describes the top three things you absolutely must do to age with vitality and purpose for your full lifespan.